sjrdc/pax/README.md

 ## why?
 Don't we have enough command line argument parsers already?
 Probably, yes...
 This is meant to be an excercise in the use of some C++17 and C++20 features, as well as a way to provide a parser that
-- adheres to the DRY principle
+- adheres to the DRY principle; in many of these libraries, we need to first provide names to arguments, to later retrieve values with the same name, or assign some default, then validate the retrieved value.
+All of this could be a lot leaner.
 - facilitates the use of the filesystem library
 - by no means aims to provide many different ways to specify arguments; one simple syntax is sufficient